Urbana Citizen, Urbana OH - www.urbanacitizen.com

 SPORTS

-Jace Underwood had 26 points, 8 rebounds and 5 steals as Urbana beat visiting Tecumseh, 56-47, Friday night in CBC/KTD boys basketball.For the Hillcli...
+SPRINGFIELD – Urbana Coach Bill Moss earned his 400th career victory as the Hillclimbers defeated Northeastern, 67-45, in non-league girls baske...

-Tigers hold off Cardinals
+Tigers knock off Chieftains

-NORTH LEWISBURG – Triad and West Liberty-Salem battled to the finish in an OHC boys basketball rivalry game Friday night, with the Tigers coming...
+BELLEFONTAINE – West Liberty-Salem and Bellefontaine fought tooth and nail on Thursday, but the Tigers pulled away late and came out ahead, 53-3...

 MULTIMEDIA - PHOTO STORE